Lesson Plans

 Big Idea

-Learning Objective
+Learning Objectives

 Standards Alignment

-CEE: Money Management, Decision Making
+CEE: Money and Exchange; Decision Making

-NFEC: Informed money behavior
+NFEC: Informed financial behavior

 CASEL: Self-Management, Social Awareness